Hiroreco/enreco-archive/recap-data/glossary/lore/libestal-ficta-entry.md

 The kingdom was vast and diverse in its architecture, with clear distinctions between major and minor structures.
 It could be divided into four key zones:

-- **Guild Headquarters** – Each guild’s headquarters housed their respective guild master and reflected their philosophy.
+- **Guild Headquarters** – Each guild’s headquarters housed its respective guild master and reflected their philosophy.
 For example, Jade Sword’s area included dueling arenas, while Amber Coin featured a casino.

 - **Free Build Area** – A sandbox-like zone where heroes could build shops, homes, or anything else they desired.
 This area was subdivided by guild, with each guild’s members allotted specific land plots.
-Building heights and depths were restricted, and heroes could only fly or construct within their assigned territory.
+Building heights and depths were restricted, and heroes could only fly and construct within their assigned territory.

 - **The Castle** – The largest structure in the kingdom and the King’s residence.
-Constructed mainly from quartz, the castle had a clean, bright, and grand appearance.
+Constructed mainly from quartz, the Castle had a clean, bright, and grand appearance.
 Despite its imposing architecture, many of its halls were eerily empty—only the throne room saw consistent use.

 - **Miscellaneous Areas** – Additional zones included gardens, shopping buildings, and residential structures for the kingdom's occupants.